Cookie Logo Ideas:

 A bold logo well-suited to a cookie chainstore or a bulk supplier of cookies.
 The icon of a cookie with a ring around it closely resembles a planet, hinting at a place where a wide range of cookies can be purchased.
 The dense Alpha Slab One typeface makes the name easy to read and recognize.

 The icon used here, simple in its design, actually communicates a lot.
 A steaming cup of joe, flanked by stars, with a rolling pin at the base of the circular icon, tells the audience this is a top-notch place to enjoy a good coffee and some rolled cookies.
 A vintage typeface may attract creatives.

 Lily Script One is a charming choice for this logo.
 The curly, connected typeface imbues the logo with flirty, fun undertones, while the orange swirling circle hints at brightly-colored cookies with ample frosting.
 A fantastic logo for a cookie brand that caters to kids.

 This kid-friendly logo comprises an icon made of what might be two cake pops forming an "X", a mark indicating the perfect cake shop has been located.
 Subtle sparks above the cake pops suggest the magic of the treats sold here.
 Great for a place that sells cakes, cookies, and more.

-A decidedly feminine variation of a previous logo, the electric pink cookie icon is suggestive of fruity, sugary treats with interesting centers and cotton candy frostings.
-The Clicker Script typeface is elegant yet playful, making it appealing to a young, discerning female target market.
+A more classically feminine variation of a previous logo, the electric pink cookie icon is suggestive of fruity, sugary treats with interesting centers and cotton candy frostings.
+The Clicker Script typeface is elegant yet playful, making it appealing to a young and discerning target market.

 Where can I find a free cookie logo maker?

 Zarla is a cookie logo maker that allows you to design a cookie logo at no cost.
-If you find a logo you really like, you can pay a one-off fee of $19.00 or $49.00 to download it.
+If you find a logo you really like, you can pay a one-off fee.

 How do you make a cookie logo design?